dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### ContinuousIntegrationBuild

 The `ContinuousIntegrationBuild` property indicates whether a build is executing on a continuous integration (CI) server.
 When set to `true`, this property enables settings that only apply to official builds as opposed to local builds on a developer machine.
 For example, stored file paths are normalized for official builds.
-But on a local development machine, the debugger won't be able to find local source files if file paths are normalized.
+But on a local development machine, the debugger isn't able to find local source files if file paths are normalized.

+>[!NOTE]
+>Currently, this property works only if you either reference a [SourceLink](https://github.com/dotnet/sourcelink) provider package or add a `<SourceRoot Include="$(MSBuildThisFileDirectory)" />` item or similar.
+The actual directory doesn't matter as long as it contains all source files not already covered by a `<SourceRoot>` item.

 You can use your CI system's variable to conditionally set the `ContinuousIntegrationBuild` property.
 For example, the variable name for Azure Pipelines is `TF_BUILD`: